kstzv/ml-kem/tests/test_dudect_ml_kem/README.md

 - Main test loop using dudect

 This consistent structure helps isolate leakage sources and simplifies auditing and extension of the test suite.

+# Important Notes About dudect

+dudect is a statistical leakage detection framework.
+A successful dudect run:

+- does NOT mathematically prove absolute constant-time behavior
+- does NOT guarantee resistance on all architectures or compilers
+- DOES provide practical statistical evidence against observable timing leakage under the tested conditions

+These tests are therefore intended as practical engineering validation rather than formal proof.